NiclasHaderer/luftschloss/README.md

 ## Demonstration applications

+> :warning:
+>
+> 1. make sure that you have set _Thunder-client: Save To Workspace_ to `true` in your vscode settings
+> 2. make sure that you disable _Thunder-client: Follow Redirect_ in the thunderclient settings
+> 3. make sure you delete the `shortener.db` file and the `users.db` file before starting the application to make sure

+     that the database is empty

 ## url-shortener

 The application in `apps/url-shortener` is a simple url shortener application.
 It uses the `@luftschloss/openapi` package in combination with the `@luftschloss/server` to automatically generate an openapi spec.
 The `@luftschloss/client` package is used to verify that the urls which should be shortened actually exist and return a _successful_ status code.

-> :warning:
->
-> 1. make sure that you have set _Thunder-client: Save To Workspace_ to `true` in your vscode settings
-> 2. make sure that you disable _Thunder-client: Follow Redirect_ in the thunderclient settings
+Be aware of the fact that without a JWT you will not be able to shorten urls.
+Obtain an JWT by making a request to the authentication service.
+The authentication service has to be running for the url-shortener to work.

 ```bash
 # Start the application